Turing-Roomies/roomies-fe/README.md

 #### For testing the application:
 After completing the steps above to clone the repo:
-1. Run `$npx cypress open` to open the Cypress testing GUI
+1. Run `$npm run cypress` to open the Cypress testing GUI
 2. Click on an integration test and allow the test to run

 ## Future Iterations